This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- Prepare cucumber: Cut the ends off the cucumber.
+- Prepare cucumber: Cut the ends off the 1 large cucumber.
 Slice the cucumber in half lengthwise and remove the seeds.
-Grate remaining cucumber and toss with salt in bowl.
+Grate remaining cucumber and toss with 1 to 2 teaspoons kosher salt in a bowl.
 Set salted grated cucumber in strainer over bowl or in sink and let stand for at least 15 minutes.
 Squeeze to remove as much liquid as possible and discard liquid.
 Ideally you want about 1 cup of grated cucumber for the Tzatziki.

-- Mix sauce: Combine drained grated cucumber with remaining ingredients in large bowl.
+- Mix sauce: Combine drained grated cucumber with remaining ingredients (2 cups Plain Greek yogurt, 2 tablespoons lemon juice, 2 cloves garlic, 1 tablespoon fresh dill) in large bowl.
 Mix to combine, taste, and add additional salt, lemon juice, or dill, if desired.

 Notes